We stand with Ukraine to help keep people safe. Join us

 Setting permissions for a new Android app

 Usually, when you install and run an app for the first time, it will ask for any permissions it needs or wants.
 You may be able to set these to be allowed all the time or only when the app is running.
-And, of course, you can deny permissions too.
-Once you’ve made your choice, this will be saved into your phone’s settings.
+And, of course, you can deny permissions, too.
+Once you’ve made your choice, this will be saved in your phone’s settings.

 Here’s what it typically looks like: